-After completing your rehab session, you now need to go back to your regular work life.
+After completing treatment for an addiction, you eventually will need to return to your regular work life.
 This can be an exciting but daunting time.
 It is exciting because you now have something that will keep you productive and help provide for your family.
 On the other hand, you now have to keep up with the daily demands of your employer.

 You also do not know what to expect.
 Maybe your position was taken by someone else when you were away, or you worry that the stress there will make you go back to substance use.

 Even though such threats are there, most people blend in well during recovery and continue with their everyday lives.
 The good thing is that there are legal protections that will aid in this transition.
 Such protections also play a significant role in your recovery in the long run.